Jovvi26/agentlink-mcp/README.md

 The MCP Inspector provides a comprehensive way to test all aspects of your MCP server, including tools, resources, and prompts.

+## Example Interactions with Claude

+Once your AgentLink MCP server is connected to Claude, you can use natural language to access its capabilities:

+- "Can you search for tweets about Solana NFTs?"
+- "What are the trending tokens on Pump.fun today?"
+- "I'd like to get information about a specific token on Solana.
+The address is..."
+- "Could you help me buy some SOL tokens?"

+Claude will automatically identify when to use the appropriate tools provided by your AgentLink MCP server.

 ## MCP Protocol

 This server implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) which standardizes how Large Language Models (LLMs) interact with external tools and resources.
 The protocol enables: